mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 engineers who are not experts in the domain.
 There are many exceptional corner cases to cover that most developers do not even realize before falling into a trap in production.
-As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which lead to safety issues.
+As a result, companies either use really simple and unsafe numeric wrappers or abandon the effort totally and just use `double` to express quantity values which lead to safety issues by accidentally using values representing the wrong quantity or having an incorrect unit.

 ## Standardizing existing practice